All Episodes

 So it is expected that while there may be some little declines from this surge of good news, that the momentum shift has taken place.

-And that this close to the election, you're not gonna have massive shifts and reversals.
+And that this close to the election, you're not going to have massive shifts and reversals.

-You know, look, it it points out even if you wanted to say that the reason for polls being negative in the first part of the year was a little trumped up and and exaggerated, and if you have all the dry-by media polls painting this picture of the apocalypse every day, as far as Bush and the Republicans are concerned, it will have some impact in affecting uh people's minds, as we uh unfortunately are aware.
+And if you have all the dry-by-media polls painting this picture of the apocalypse every day, as far as Bush and the Republicans are concerned, it will have some impact in affecting people's minds, as we unfortunately are aware.

-But the uh the news from inside is that this this surge is a serious surge, not likely to be uh reversed and surging again, reversed and surging again.
+But the news from inside is that this surge is a serious surge, not likely to be reversed and surging again, reversed and surging again.

-Once the momentum switches this this time around, uh at this time of the uh election season, it generally holds.
+Once the momentum switches this time around, at this time of the election season, it generally holds.

 Incumbent Republican Senator George Allen's rating slide appears to have halted, but it's too early to tell whether his campaign has reversed its course.